CumulusNetworks/docs/content/cumulus-netq-51/Installation-Management/Install-NetQ/Setup-NVLink-Ethernet-Combined-Cluster.md

     c.
 Select **Software Downloads** from the menu.<br>
     d.
 In the search field above the table, enter **NetQ**.<br>
     e.
 For deployments using KVM, download the **NetQ SW 5.1.0 KVM** image.
 For deployments using VMware, download the **NetQ SW 5.1.0 VMware** image<br>
     f.
-If prompted, read the license agreement and proceed with the download.<br>
+If prompted, read the license agreement and proceed with the download.<br> <!--need to check if these are scale images-->

 {{%notice note%}}
 NVIDIA employees can download NetQ directly from the {{<exlink url="http://ui.licensing.nvidia.com/" text="NVIDIA Licensing Portal">}}.